plihelix/l2m/README.md

 ## *`Command Line Interface Commands`*
 * getindex - imports the current S&P 500 constituents from [Wikipedia](https://en.wikipedia.org/wiki/List_of_S%26P_500_companies)
-* run [SYMBOL] - retrieve daily data for the symbols from Alpha Vantage and Tradier.
+* run - retrieve daily data for the symbols from Alpha Vantage and Tradier.
 * test [SYMBOL] - retrieve the last daily data for the symbol from the database.
 * all - list the status of every component in the index